 Danger Point Lighthouse “serves as a powerful warning and commemoration to the thousands of lives claimed by this stretch of sea over the centuries”.

 Danger Point is a small peninsula near the southern point of Walker Bay made dangerous by the “reefs and rocks under its surface”.
 The point is embellished by an octagonal lighthouse with “revolving electrical light emitting 3 flashes every 40 seconds”.
 The powerful light is visible for 25 sea miles.

 “Few other coasts boast the dubious reputation of being the final resting place for many ships, and the place where the ghost ship Flying Dutchman – doomed to sail the oceans forever – was first spotted.”

 The Flying Dutchman is said to “appear suddenly as a ghostly, glowing ship and then vanish mysteriously”.
 Whether this is true or superstition, “stories of the Dutchman haunt the Cape”.
 While standing on a beach along South Africa’s southern coast, “looking into the swirling clouds and crashing waves, you may see a strange-looking ship desperate to get home“.

 Danger Point Lighthouse was built in 1894, “years after the legendary British ship HMS Birkenhead met her doom in 1852 on a rock just off Danger Point”.
 The “women and children first protocol” was applied during the dramatic wreck of the Birkenhead.
 An estimated 193 of 643 passengers survived the shipwreck, including 7 women and 13 children.

 Birds and Fauna

 There are many things to experience in the Overberg – a place of incredible beauty!
 One fun activity I hope to experience is viewing everything from a bird’s eye perspective tandem paragliding.
-Paragliding is popular in South Africa and with its spectacular coastline and mountain vistas, the Overberg is an exceptional area for it!
+Paragliding is popular in South Africa, and with its spectacular coastline and mountain vistas, the Overberg is exceptional for it!